What is the Institutional Review Board (IRB)?

 Protocols are created and submitted online via SPARCS https://www.cmu.edu/research-office/sparcs/index.html.
 If you do not have access to SPARCS please request access by submitting a request: https://www.cmu.edu/research-office/sparcs/helprequest/index.html

 Follow the CITI login instructions [PDF] to access the CITI training site.
+Note that a study cannot be IRB approved until all study team members have completed their training.

 There are three types of IRB review: Exempt, Expedited and Full Board.
 The level of review depends on the risk to the human participants.
 The IRB makes the determination of level.